-- Fully retrospective application, under which IFRS 15 is applied to each prior reporting period with these being restated; or - A cumulative catch-up approach under which IFRS 15 is applied on a retrospective basis with the cumulative effect being recognized as an adjustment to opening balance of retained earnings as of 1 January 2020 with comparative information not being restated.
+- Fully retrospective application under which IFRS 16 is applied with the cumulative effect being recognized as an adjustment to retained earnings on 1 January 2021 with comparative information being restated; or - Modified retrospective approach under which IFRS 16 is applied with the cumulative effect being recognized as an adjustment to retained earnings at the date of initial application i.e. on 1 January 2021 with comparative information not being restated.